nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 #### Method 2: Using the ion-core Package

 The `ion-core` package contains only a subset of essential BP functionalities - particularly those features that are more stable and have been deployed for operations previously.
 The `ion-core` package can be [downloaded here](https://github.com/nasa-jpl/ion-core).
 Please follow the `README.md` file there for installation instructions.

-## Windows 7 & Windows 10

-To install ION 4.1.2 or earlier on Windows, please download the Windows installer from the Source Forge [archive](https://sourceforge.net/projects/ion-dtn/).

-For ION 4.1.3, no Windows installer will be provided.
-For more information about installation instructions on Windows 7, see [Windows7-Build.pdf](../../Windows7-Build.pdf)

-For ION 4.1.3s, a [Windows 10 prototype](./Windows10-Installation.md) automake build system is made available for experimentation.

 ## Running ION